zo0o0ot/speaker-page/content/slides/mindfulness-wellness-wheel/index.md

 - It's not a quick fix that you do once and change your life forever
 - Some of the origins of mindfulness are rooted in Buddhism, but mindfulness is not specifically or only Buddhist
 - You can be religious or non-religious and practice mindfulness.
 It can coexist with your existing practices.
 - You're not just suppressing or escaping your thoughts and emotions.
-You're still allowed to have thoughts.
+You're still allowed to have feelings.
 - You don't suddenly start floating if you do it right.
 It may feel awkward the first few times you do it, but it's worth it to keep going.
+You may already be doing some of the practices!
 ---
 class: img-caption
-# The River and  the River's Edge
+# The River and The Riverbank

 ![waterfall](images/waterfall.jpg)